2019 Tax Preparation: What to Consider From Deductions to Online Filing Services

 Another alternative to the big guys is FreeTaxUSA.
 Despite its name, the site only offers support for preparing and filing federal returns without charge while state returns cost $12.95.
 That said, the free federal filing applies to several tax situations including self-employment and support for investments.
 Moreover, although there is no free state option like with some other services, FreeTaxUSA’s price per state filing is the cheapest of the options on our list.

 For those seeking a little more than FreeTaxUSA’s no-frills, straightforward, DIY basic level, there is a Deluxe option for an additional $6.99.
 This add-on includes priority support, audit assist protection, and the ability to file amended returns at no cost.
 However, even with that support, reviews suggest this might not be the best option for those who are less confident in their tax filing abilities.
 So while FreeTaxUSA is certainly budget friendly, those willing to pay more for guidance and peace of mind may want to look elsewhere.

 If online services just aren’t for you, there is another way.
 As you probably already know if you’ve ever spotted a sign-twirling Statue of Liberty in your area, there are still plenty of brick-and-mortar businesses that specialize in helping you file your tax return and maximize your refund.
 These range from big chains like the aforementioned H&R Block to independent CPAs that can give you one-on-one support with your taxes.
-Depending on the business, this option may be more expensive than the online services, at the end the day, it may be worth it to let someone else handle the whole tax mess for you.
+Depending on the business, this option may be more expensive than the online services, but at the end the day it may be worth it to let someone else handle the whole tax mess for you.

 Also published on Medium.